fev-bench: A Realistic Benchmark for Time Series Forecasting: Task definitions

 \section{Task definitions}

-We introduce \bench (\textbf{F}orecast \textbf{EV}aluation Benchmark), a comprehensive benchmark designed to address the limitations of existing forecasting evaluation frameworks.
-Unlike previous benchmarks that focus on narrow domains or do not provide the evaluation infrastructure, \bench provides broad coverage across real-world applications while ensuring reproducible and statistically sound comparisons.

-\bench comprises 100 forecasting tasks with complete specifications provided in \cref{app:tasks}.
-This section explains our design choices that guided its construction.
+We introduce \bench (\textbf{F}orecast \textbf{EV}aluation Benchmark), a benchmark designed to address limitations of existing forecasting evaluation frameworks.
+Unlike prior benchmarks with narrow domain coverage or limited evaluation infrastructure, \bench enables reproducible and statistically sound evaluation across diverse real-world forecasting applications. \bench consists of 100 forecasting tasks, with full specifications in \cref{app:tasks}.
+This section focuses on dataset and task design; aggregation methods and the evaluation package are described in \cref{sec:aggregation} and \cref{sec:code}.